Any keypboard but US-Enlish does not work

 change /usr/bin/kbd -i before calling /usr/lib/set_keyboard_layout and

-#1 Updated by Rich Lowe over 4 years ago
+#1 Updated by Rich Lowe almost 8 years ago

 Wouldn't changing the order here cause the the prom/bootenvrc property to take precedence over the users configuration of the keymap service (which is the correct way to set the keyboard layout, replacing /etc/default/kbd.)